Hyper-realism is near.

 In VR, natural disaster is free and no-one gets hurt.
 Because VR extends the limits of our perception, it can trigger cognitive reactions which will change behaviour.
 VR can teach motor skills, or empathy, or expose hiring managers to their own racial bias in interviews.

-Take medicine – rare skills, expensive to learn and risky to practice.
+Take medicine – rare skills, expensive to learn and risky to practise.
 Trainee surgeons already hone their skills on simulated brain tissues.
 Patients recovering from (say) amputation can benefit from augmented reality to adjust to new prosthetic limbs.

 Such advances are largely uncontroversial, as VR raises the game in learning and skills development.
 Social VR is more contested.
 It’s growing fast and powerful in ways which “can do worse things to you than advertising”.